All You Need to Know About Dental Veneers

 Veneers are the least intrusive cosmetic dental treatment, entailing very little removal of tooth structure.

 According to the DocShop platform, which helps patients find healthcare professionals, dental veneers appear so realistic because they’re made from hi-tech materials that closely resemble tooth enamel.
+Dr. Larsen adds that porcelain veneers look just like natural teeth and the dentist will work with you to find the right shade so the veneer blends into your smile.

 Veneers are more stain-resistant than natural teeth and require no special routine of oral hygiene, although a fluoridated non-abrasive toothpaste is recommended to avoid damage to the shells.